Entrepreneur Resources & Links

 Another excellent resource is WESST.
 They target their offerings to women, immigrants, low-income, and minority individuals, with women making up 60%+ of their clientele.
 There are many ongoing trainings and courses that are available to all business owners. https://www.wesst.org/

 Located on the Navajo Nation, Change Labs is a robust local resource in Tuba City that supports entrepreneurs with workspaces, tools, and mentorship.
-Lots more on their site so check them out here: https://nativestartup.org/
+Lots more on their site and YouTube page, so start by checking them out here: https://nativestartup.org/

 In a short time Native Women Lead has become an important networker, connector, and empowerment source for Native women.
 They’ve created a national presence and awareness that support the entrepreneur and business owner.
 Keep up with them here: https://www.nativewomenlead.org/.